 The popular past-time of leisurely walking along the sandy Oregon shore in search of sea glass, agates, driftwood, baubles and other bounty churned up by the sea now includes potential somber discoveries as items washed away in Japan's 2011 tsunami drift ashore all along the Pacific Coast from Mexico to Alaska.
 Beachcombers are urged to use caution and show respect when encountering marine debris.

 Serious beachcombers enjoy metal detecting for a deeper dive into treasure collecting.
 Some areas along the beach require permits and some areas do not.
-Near Florence, the developed areas of Honeyman, the Siltcoos ATV area, North Jetty and Elk Creek Tunnel allow non-permitted metal detecting.
+Near Florence, the developed areas of Honeyman, North Jetty and Elk Creek Tunnel allow non-permitted metal detecting.

 Oregon State Parks has more information about metal detecting practices and places to go.
 Please note that when detecting, only small digging tools may be used - like ice picks, screwdrivers or small knives.
 Shovels are prohibited.
-All areas must be returned to the original condition after digging and finds with a value greater then $100 must be turned into the park service.
+All areas must be returned to the original condition after digging and finds with a value greater than $100 must be turned in to the park service.

 As always, beachcombing is a peaceful and meditative experience punctuated by many delightful discoveries of nature's little treasures.
 Tread lightly, enjoy the experience, and please leave the beach just like you found it, or even better!
 We are working hard to save the dunes and you can help.